Become a Student Member! Join our community helping animals…

-Mary and Nadia, Student Ambassadors, Edinburgh University
+Mary and Nadia, Student Members, Edinburgh University

 Mary and Nadia held a short conference on fish and crustacean welfare.

-“On the 13th April 2022 at 7pm our Student Chapter was joined by five speakers for an in-depth consideration of fish & crustacean welfare in the UK.
+“On the 13th April 2022 at 7pm we were joined by five speakers for an in-depth consideration of fish & crustacean welfare in the UK.
 In particular, the webinar explored the sentience and intelligence of these animals, the legal framework surrounding them, and the campaigns advocating legislative change in this area.
 We were joined by speakers Prof Culum Brown, Dr Jonathan Birch, Paula Sparks, Amro Hussain and Claire Howard.
 The event highlighted the stark contrast between the high level of sentience of fish and crustaceans on the one hand, and the low level of legal protection they are afforded in the UK, on the other.
 Despite the rather dull legal landscape at present, sun appears on the horizon, considering the enactment of the Animal Welfare (Sentience) Act 2022, and various campaigns seeking to raise awareness about the current deficiencies.”

 Host a Guest Speaker

-Yuriko, Student Ambassador, Queen’s University Belfast
+Yuriko, Past Student Member, Queen’s University Belfast

 Yuriko hosted FOUR PAWS to discuss their important work for animals!

-She said, “As an A-LAW Student Ambassador at Queen’s University Belfast, I decided to host a webinar with FOUR PAWS because of the fabulous work they are involved with across the globe.
+She said, “As an A-LAW Student Member at Queen’s University Belfast, I decided to host a webinar with FOUR PAWS because of the fabulous work they are involved with across the globe.
 This seminar covered various topics including the commercial wildlife trade, illegal puppy trade, responsible pet ownership, and embracing animal friendly policies in the fashion industry to improve the way that animals are treated, including how to be conscious consumers.
 I hope to raise awareness about practices that harm animals and how we can use law and policy to improve protection of species harmed by human actions.”

 Friend Farm Animal Sanctuary Visit

-Robin, Past A-LAW Student Ambassador
+Robin, Past Student Member

-Sam, Past A-LAW Student Ambassador, City University
+Sam, Past Student Member, City University

-Student Ambassador, Sam, organised and hosted the UK’s first animal law moot competition at City University, titled, the Cecilia Moot!
+Sam, organised and hosted the UK’s first animal law moot competition at City University, titled, the Cecilia Moot!

 ‘The success of this years’ competition in engaging so many students in animal law for the first time and in bringing practitoners together to hear arguments on current issues was inspiring and entirely due to the talent and energy of all who took park!’